Imagine you’re a driving coach ready to give your driver some feedback.

 When we focus on understanding the other person’s perspective we create a foundation for a more constructive conversation.

 Imagine for example that your driver is feeling frustrated because they’re having trouble navigating a new route.
+Harness fleet telematics and make data-driven decisions.

 Instead of jumping into “fix-it” mode take a moment to truly understand their frustration.
+Equipment monitoring: A powerful tool for theft prevention.

 Perhaps they’re feeling overwhelmed or insecure.
+Rising fuel prices: how to stay efficient and profitable.

 Once you understand their perspective you can build a bridge of understanding by acknowledging their feelings and working together to find a solution.